 The first step toward changing the incentives for running for public office should be to change the source of funding for candidates.
 Ultimately, the myriad of PACs, SuperPACs, and other private fund raising organizations should be banned and replaced with one donor - the state or federal government- for each individual candidate running for any elected office, at each level.
 To keep every Tom, Dick, and Harry from running, we would apply the already existing 5% rule for federal funding.
-Each candidate that meets or exceeds this requirement, aside from the requirements enumerated in the constitution, would recieve the sane funding.
-A poll tax could be instated at either the state or federal level to generate the revenue for elections at the state or federal level respectively.
+Each candidate that meets or exceeds this requirement, aside from the requirements enumerated in the constitution, would receive the same funding.
+A poll tax could be instated at either the state or federal level to generate the revenue necessary for elections at the state or federal level respectively.
 There are several perks to publicly funded elections.
 First, we would put the lower and middle class on even footing with billionaires like Tom Steyer, Jeff Bezos, George Soros, the Rockefellers, the Kochs etc. It doesn't take a genius to figure out that these people have more sway on Capitol Hill than your average Joe calling his senator's office every now and then.
 Second, if candidates don't have to worry about fundraising, they would have more time to work out their policy positions and instead of the constant barrage of attack ads, we might get more substantial policy orientated ads.
 Third, if officials didn't have to worry about raising money for re-election, they would have more time to do their jobs (term limits on members of congress would also reduce this incentive).
 Imagine if congressmen spent those 30 hours a week conducting the business of the U.S. instead of soliciting donors in party call centers.
 Fourth, putting all candidates on an even playing field would allow us to break the duopoly.
 Most people are not satisfied with having only two viable choices when they go to the polls.
-Having elections that are only publicly funded would allow third parties to gain a foothold in the electorate eventually resulting in a coalition congress.
+Having elections that are only publicly funded would allow third parties to gain a foothold in the electorate and eventually result in coalition governments in congress like what many European parliaments have.
 Imagine if the Republicans had to compromise with the Libertarians on defense spending in order to pass tax reform?
-Having multiple parties present in congress would go a long way to reducing the typical groupthink and would create resistance to the reduction of our civil liberities (the Libertarian and Green Party are pretty solid on this issue).
+Having third parties present in congress would go a long way to reducing the typical group think and would create resistance to the gradual erosion of our civil liberties (the Libertarian and Green Party are pretty solid on these issue).
 Fifth, without having SuperPACs that can spend an indefinite amount on ads, elections would be far cheaper.
 Public funding for individual campaigns would allow us to set expenditure limits on candidates.

 Given the Supreme court ruling in Buckley v.
-Valeo and Citizen's United v FEC, a constitutional amendment would be in order to enact exclusive public funding for elections for both state and federal offices.
+Valeo and Citizen's United v FEC, a constitutional amendment would be needed for exclusive public funding of elections for both state and federal offices.